Not unless it’s an alternate version or unique recording.

-Yes - a song that is released as a single and then as an album should always maintain the same ISRC.
-This is because an ISRC uniquely identifies the recording to which it was assigned, so any changes not pertaining to the actual sound recording itself should not affect a recording's ISRC code.
-In short, the recording that is released as a single and then via an album are exactly the same - so each release does not qualify as its own unique recording, thus does not require separate ISRCs.
+A song that is released as a single and as part of an album will always maintain the same International Standard Recording Code (ISRC).
+This is because an ISRC identifies the unique recording to which it was assigned.
+Changes not pertaining to the actual sound recording do not affect the ISRC or require a new code.

-If you are releasing through a distributor like CD Baby or Distrokid, they will automatically assign the same ISRC to both releases, so you won't need to worry about this!
-However, if you are distributing your music independently, you should make sure you are not creating a new ISRC for the album version of a single (assuming the recordings being released are identical).
+If you are releasing music through a distributor like CD Baby or Distrokid, they will automatically assign the same ISRC to both releases, so you won't need to worry about this.
+However, if you are distributing your music independently, you should make sure you are not creating a new ISRC for the album version of a single (assuming they’re identical recordings).

-Interested in learning more about ISRCs?
-Check out our article covering everything you should know about them here !
+Interested in learning more?
+Check out our article on everything you need to know about ISRCs.

 Want to keep up with Songtrust for frequent music and publishing updates?